eolesinski/geostates/README.md

 The current version of geostates only allows for plotting choropleth maps of the United States using a very specific set of shapefiles.
 In the future, the goal is to add:

-- Ability to plot United States maps with county data.
+- Ability to plot United States maps with county-level data.
 - Add support for Congressional Districts, Metropolitan Statistical Areas, and Zip Code Areas to individual state plots.
 - Add support for plotting categorical data for United States maps.
-- Add features for plotting political science maps (ie. Electoral College maps etc.).
+- Add features for plotting political science maps (ie. Electoral College maps, etc.).

 How to contribute
 -----------------

 You can contribute to the geostates package by installing it and giving it a try.
-Also, you can file issues on the issue tracker or submit a pull request if you would like to make any improvements.
+You can also file issues on the issue tracker or submit a pull request if you would like to make any improvements.

 Acknowledgements